 Why do some people not insure their home to its value?

-Because most homeowners believe it is unlikely that their home will ever suffer a total loss.
+Most homeowners just simply believe it is unlikely that their home will ever suffer a total loss.
 But, losses do happen.
 Each minute, 67 home fires ignite across the United States, according to a 2019 report by the National Fire Protection Association.
 Owners of homes that are not properly insured are often faced with huge out-of-pocket expenses to reconstruct their residence.

 Five ways to make sure your home is insured for the proper value: